fastapi/fastapi/docs/en/docs/help-fastapi.md

 Have in mind that as chats allow more "free conversation", it's easy to ask questions that are too general and more difficult to answer, so, you might not receive answers.

-In GitHub issues the template will guide to to write the right question so that you can more easily get a good answer, or even solve the problem yourself even before asking.
+In GitHub issues the template will guide you to write the right question so that you can more easily get a good answer, or even solve the problem yourself even before asking.
 And in GitHub I can make sure I always answer everything, even if it takes some time.
 I can't personally do that with the chat systems. 😅

 Conversations in the chat systems are also not as easily searchable as in GitHub, so questions and answers might get lost in the conversation.
 And only the answers questions in GitHub issues count to become a [FastAPI Expert](fastapi-people.md#experts){.internal-link target=_blank}, so you will most probably receive answers to your questions in GitHub isssues.